sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/primer-20k.md

 Besides, if you have dock ext-board, this can be solved by the enable pin of dip switch.
 Here art the steps

-Firstlt, enable the core board, put the 1 switch on the dip switch down, then do something (like burnning fpga or erasing FPGA) in Programmer application, when the progress bar shows, switch the 1 switch on the dip switch up and down, after which you will find the progress bar works and finish your operations on fpga.
+Firstlt, enable the core board, put the 1 switch on the dip switch down, then do something (like burning fpga or erasing FPGA) in Programmer application, when the progress bar shows, switch the 1 switch on the dip switch up and down, after which you will find the progress bar works and finish your operations on fpga.

 <table>
 	<tr>